dawtmaytrikx/homescience/3 - Hydrobromic Acid.md

 ## Results
 Potassium hydrogensulfate proved unsatisfactory for the preparation of hydrobromic acid.
-A small amount was produced, but was irrelevant at this scale, as only approx. 2 mL of water remained in the flask that might have provided constant boiling HBr - a significant amount of which would have been held up in the apparatus.
+A small amount was produced, but was irrelevant at this scale, as only less than 2 mL of water remained in the flask that might have provided constant boiling HBr - a significant amount of which would have been held up in the apparatus.

 ## References
 <sup>1</sup> Brauer, Georg (1975): Handbuch der Präparativen Anorganischen Chemie.
 With assistance of Marianne Baudler.
 3rd ed.
 Stuttgart: Ferdinand Enke Verlag. p.
 298